lisphilar/covid19-sir/docs/markdown/INSTALLATION.md

 pip install --upgrade "git+https://github.com/lisphilar/covid19-sir.git#egg=covsirphy"
 ```

+Note:
+When using CovsirPhy in Google Colaboratory, please restart runtime after installation.

 # Dataset preparation
 Recommended datasets for analysis can be downloaded and updated easily with `DataLoader` class.
 If you have CSV files in your environment, you can analyse them.